Baked Lighting and AO for VR: Setup and Optimization

 Baking in third-party tools

-For high-quality PC VR content use Marmoset Toolbag (fast GPU baker, excellent AO with ray-traced shadows) or Substance 3D Painter (per-object baking in texture pipeline).
-Resulting maps imported in Unity as Emissive or blended in custom shader with realtime component.
+For high-quality PC VR content, we use Marmoset Toolbag (fast GPU baker, excellent AO with ray-traced shadows) or Substance 3D Painter (for per-object baking in the texturing pipeline).
+The resulting maps are imported into Unity as Emissive or mixed in a custom shader with a realtime component.

-For large scenes – Blender Cycles with denoise (Intel OIDN or OptiX) as offline baker: slower, but yields cinematic quality results for cinematic VR experiences.
+For large scenes — Blender Cycles with denoise (Intel OIDN or OptiX) as an offline baker: slower, but gives cinematic-quality results for cinematic VR experiences.